ObolNetwork/terraform-charon-relay/README.md

 ## Deployment Architecture
 - HAProxy, to establish a header-base sticky session between the charon DV nodes and the relay server
-- Charon nodes run in relay mode and deployed as statefulsets
+- Charon nodes, running in relay mode and deployed as statefulsets

 ## How to use
 - [`Module configuration`](MODULE.md)